Sustainable Seasonal Celebrations

 If you have opted for a real tree this year, there are several places to book a Christmas tree collection to pay a charity to remove your tree.
 This benefits the charity as a fundraiser, and also lets the resulting woodchip be used for paths, landscaping, gardening, etc, as a more sustainable reuse.
 Local PTAs often collect trees as well, so worth checking Facebook pages for notifications.

-charities collecting trees include:
+Charities collecting trees include:

 - St Catherine’s Hospice: Horsham District Council is pleased to be partnering with St Catherine’s Hospice by providing them space to chip their trees: Discover their Christmas Tree Collection service